krislwk/NotationMate/README.md

 # NotationMate
-A notation reading minigame to help dyslexic players read and memorize chess notations.
+NotationMate is a notation-reading minigame that helps dyslexic players read and memorize chess notations.

+# How to Run